timkiruri/AeroRisk-Analysis/README.md

 # Aircraft Risk Analysis: Understanding the Risks of an Aircraft Operation Enterprise
 ![Aircraft Bottom Image](images/aircraft_bottom_in_air.jpg)
 ## Project Overview
-This project looks at the National Transport and Safety Board's civil aviation accident data from 1962 to 2023 and selected in the United States and international waters.
+This project looks at the National Transport and Safety Board's civil aviation accident data from 1962 to 2023 and selected in the United States.

+The goal of this analysis is to determine the **safest aircraft** for MyCo to invest in.

 ## Busines Understanding
-MyCo is expanding in order to diversifu its business protfolio.
+MyCo is expanding in order to diversify its business protfolio.
 MyCo is interested in the aviation industry and in specific the purchasing and operation of airplanes for commercial and private enterprises.

-MyCo has very little understanding about the potential risks of aircrafts and as such an analysis with the aim of determining the aircraft with the lowest risk has been comissioned.
+MyCo has very little understanding about the potential risks of aircrafts and as such an analysis with the aim of determining the aircraft with the lowest risk will be comissioned.
 The resulting aircraft will be used to start this new business endeavour.

+International data was dropped from the analysis for a number of reasons:

+1. Compared to the United States data, international accident data had a small sample size i.e. United States (91%) and Others (9%).
+2. To ensure consistency in reporting standards as it was noted that international data used differing reporting formats.

 ## Key Business Question & Stakeholders
 The **primary stakeholder** of this analysis and presentation is the Head of the Aviation Division at MyCo.